|What are the Hours for Archives & Special Collections?|

 Willowbrook State School

-Although the detailed administrative history of the school is considered the responsibility of the New York State Archives, CSI collects material to document the history of the Willowbrook site prior to and during its use as a state school, the experiences of the school residents and staff and the activities of parents and caregivers who brought about the closing of the school, and materials the legal significance of the Willowbrook Consent Decree and its role in the history of the group home movement.
-Current collections and initiatives include: the Willowbrook State School News Clipping Collection, and the Bernard Carabello Collection.
+Although documenting the administrative history of the school is the responsibility of the New York State Archives, CSI collects material to document the history of the Willowbrook site prior to and during its use as a state school, the experiences of the school residents and staff and the activities of parents and caregivers who brought about the closing of the school, and materials that discuss the legal significance of the Willowbrook Consent Decree and its role in the history of the group home movement.

 In general, materials document the history of the College and its predecessors (Richmond College and the Staten Island Community College).
 The focus is on the nationally noteworthy aspects of the College’s past and of the activities of its faculty and students.
 Current collections and initiatives include: The CSI Women’s Studies Program, and the merger of Richmond College and the Staten Island Community College.